paytontech/Certes/README.md

 There really isn't anything special needed to build Certes **except** for credentials.
 Certes looks for a `token.json` file in the root of the project.
 This contains all API keys needed for it to run.
 This is included in the bot which we host ourselves, but it is not included in the source of the bot for (hopefully) obvious reasons.
 Here is the format of that file:
 - `token`: Discord bot token
 - `app-id`: The Discord Application ID
 - `musixmatch`: Our lyrics provider.
 You can get an API key at [https://developer.musixmatch.com/](https://developer.musixmatch.com/).
-You can get a paid key if you want to, but Certes works just fine with a free key.
+You can get a paid key if you want to, but Certes works just fine with a free key (just note that using a free key for any reason other than testing breaks MusixMatch TOS, and may get your MusixMatch account banned).
 ### And that's it!